Hahn Airport: Terminals

 The airport consists of two passenger terminals and one cargo terminal.
 The passenger terminals, designated A and B, include shops and restaurants including a McDonald's.
 The apron has 11 stands for mid-sized aircraft, such as the Boeing 737, which are reached on foot.
 The cargo apron has three stands for large aircraft such as the Boeing 747-8F.

 Runway

-Frankfurt–Hahn has a long runway of 3800 m in the direction of 03/21.
+Hahn has a long runway of 3800 m in the direction of 03/21.
 This, combined with a large apron, allows it to handle some of the world's biggest aircraft, such as the Antonov An-124 or the Boeing Dreamlifter.
 While the Antonov is a frequent visitor, the Dreamlifter has only landed twice at the airport, both times in 2010.
 An Instrument Landing System is available, with runway 21 being category 3 approved; low-visibility conditions are a frequent problem at the airport, especially in autumn and winter.